 - any other actions that could be construed as showing intent to remain a resident of a state

 Intent is one of the most misunderstood and difficult parts of legal residency.
 There are a number of steps that you can take to demonstrate your intent.
 But it is the cumulative effect of these small things that adds up to the whole of determining legal residency.

 Just as no single action will establish your legal residence in a state, no single action automatically makes you NOT a resident.
 For example, if your PCS to Ohio, military spouses are required to obtain an Ohio driver’s license.
 That doesn’t automatically mean you give up your legal residence in a prior state.
 Rather, you would have to take several actions that demonstrate that you are changing your legal residence.

 In general, though, it’s good to keep things tied to your state of legal residence.
 While it can seem easier to switch things around as you move, it is important to clearly demonstrate your intent.
 It’s hard to defend your intent when you have a driver’s license from one state, a vehicle registration in a second state, you’re registered to vote in a third state, and you’re claiming a homestead tax exemption in a fourth state.

-States can and do pursue military members who are aren’t keeping things clear.
-It can be an expensive and time-consuming battle, and you won’t win if you haven’t made your intent clear.
+States can and do pursue military members who aren’t keeping things clear.
+It can be an expensive and time-consuming battle, and you won’t win if you haven’t made your intentions clear.